Over 70 percent of Fortune 500 companies have mentoring programs. These companies benefit from:

 - Succession planning

 The idea of networking can often make some people feel uneasy.
 The word alone can bring up images of insincere sales pitches or blatant self-promotion.
 But it shouldn’t be that way.
 The essence of networking is to genuinely connect with others.
 There should be a supportive relationship where a useful exchange of information is made.
 While there may be some uncomfortableness around the idea of networking, the reality is that it is still one of the best ways to uncover job opportunities or stay informed about industry news.
+When unsure, networking on LinkedIn is a great way to get started.

 A LinkedIn study found that 80 percent of people believe that networking is vital for career success.
 A further 70 percent of respondents were working at a company where they had a network connection.